hexpl0it/Boardy/README.md

 It has a built in function for search the web and add your sound directly from the websites.

-Boardy is good metched with [Voicemeeter](https://www.vb-audio.com/Voicemeeter/index.htm).
+Boardy is good matched with [Voicemeeter](https://www.vb-audio.com/Voicemeeter/index.htm).